Score free fries from McDonald’s, Wendy’s for National French Fry Day

 McDonald’s and Wendy’s are both giving away fries this week in celebration of “National French Fry Day” on July 13.

 On Wednesday, guests can get a free order of large fries at McDonald’s, no purchase necessary.
-There is one caveat, though: They have to claim the offer through the McDonald’s app.
+There is one caveat, though: They must claim the offer through the McDonald’s app.

 Wendy’s, on the other hand, is observing “Fry Week” with new deals each day, offering free orders of fries with select mobile purchases.